Lullaby Project — Southern Nevada

 Creative Workshop

-Parents explore memories, identity, and hopes for their child with Teaching Artists, beginning the process of crafting lyrics and moods through a workbook.
+Parents and caregivers explore memories, identity, and hopes for their child with Teaching Artists, beginning the process of crafting lyrics and moods through a workbook.

 Composition & Recording

-Notes with a Purpose Teaching Artists collaborate with parents to develop, refine, and orchestrate their lullabies.
+Notes with a Purpose Teaching Artists collaborate with parents and caregivers to develop, refine, and orchestrate their lullabies.
 The UNLV Recording Division records the pieces at professional quality.

 Reflection & Celebration